How We Score

 How accurate is the StoreRadar Score?

 The score is based on objective data points we collect from each store: domain age, theme pricing, installed apps, social signals, and more.
 It reflects observable signals about investment level and technical sophistication.
 However, it's a prioritization tool—not a definitive measure of fit or purchase intent.
 Each business has unique needs that may not align with these general indicators.
+It ships as the storeradar_score column in the CSV alongside a storeradar_issues breakdown of the factors behind it.

 Can I customize the scoring weights?